 What’s a more accurate way of seeing this use of technology?

-- Here in Deputy we use the term assistive intelligence.
+Here at Deputy, we use the term assistive intelligence.
 So it's about businesses not handing over everything to an automated process because there are still things that managers on the ground are going to need to do.
-Instead it’s about this relationship between automating the more transactional parts of the process, but then relying on the institutional knowledge that managers have got to refine and tweak the recommendations that the platform's making.
+Instead, it’s about this relationship between automating the more transactional parts of the process, but then relying on the institutional knowledge that managers have got to refine and tweak the recommendations that the platform's making.
 So together with our partners, Deputy is automating 70% of the manual tedious work, but we're still relying on the vast experience of managers to complete the process.

 To summarise, what’s the best way managers can effectively manage their workforce through changing levels of demand?

-If you're interested in efficiently reducing labour costs and ensuring optimal coverage across your rota, check out how Honest Burgers achieved this with Deputy.
+If you're interested in efficiently reducing labour costs and ensuring optimal coverage across your rosters, check out how Honest Burgers achieved this with Deputy.